 ARKANSAS Statute(s) A.C.A. §§ 20-13-1701 to 20-13-1705.
 Initial effective date(s) July 22, 2015.
-Substantive None. amendments to law(s) Individual(s) eligible • Person who in good faith seeks medical assistance for another for GS protection person who is experiencing a drug overdose. • Person who is experiencing a drug overdose and in good faith seeks medical assistance for himself or herself.
+Substantive None. amendments to law(s) Individual(s) eligible for GS protection Person who in good faith seeks medical assistance for another person who is experiencing a drug overdose.
+Person who is experiencing a drug overdose and in good faith seeks medical assistance for himself or herself.
 The law defines the phrases "drug overdose," "medical assistance," and "seeks medical assistance."
-A "drug overdose" is a condition caused by the use of alcohol, a controlled substance, a dangerous drug, or a combination of these.
-Protection as to An eligible person may not be arrested, charged, or prosecuted for controlled substance possession of a controlled substance (under A.C.A. § 5-64-419). possession crimes Protection as to drug None. paraphernalia crimes Protection as to other An eligible person may not be subject to the following penalties crimes/violations based on the possession of a controlled substance: • Violation of a permanent or temporary protective order or restraining order; or • Sanctions for a violation of a condition of pretrial release, condition of probation, or condition of parole.
+A "drug overdose" is a condition caused by the use of alcohol, a controlled substance, a dangerous Protection as to controlled substance possession crimes drug, or a combination of these.
+An eligible person may not be arrested, charged, or prosecuted for possession of a controlled substance (under A.C.A. § 5-64-419).
+Protection as to drug paraphernalia crimes None.
+Protection as to other crimes/violations An eligible person may not be subject to the following penalties based on the possession of a controlled substance: Violation of a permanent or temporary protective order or restraining order; or Sanctions for a violation of a condition of pretrial release, condition of probation, or condition of parole.
+Requirement(s) for the protection to apply Evidence for the arrest, charge, or prosecution of the possession of a controlled substance must have resulted solely from seeking medical assistance.
+Exception(s) to protection The existence of the protection does not limit: Admissibility of any evidence in connection with the investigation or prosecution of a crime or a person that does not fall under the scope of the protection; Any seizure of evidence or contraband otherwise permitted; or Authority of a law enforcement officer to detain or take into custody a person in the course of an investigation or to effectuate an arrest for any offense not falling under the protection.
+Reporting overdose a mitigating factor in sentencing No. Offenses subject to mitigation N/A Circumstance(s) when mitigation applies N/A